 Early in your second year, you’ll begin what we call Moderation—a scholarly term we

 borrowed from Oxford University.
-You’ll meet with your academic advisor and the associate
+You’ll meet with your academic advisor and the academic

-dean of academic affairs to delve into what really excites you and help you blaze
+transitions advisor to delve into what really excites you and help you blaze your

-your own path.
+own path.
 You’ll consider how to best achieve your goals at Simon’s Rock.
-You
+You can